openstack/ironic/doc/source/install/enrollment.rst

       command used to remove the port is ``baremetal port delete
       <port uuid>``.
 When doing so, it is important to ensure that the
-      baremetal node is not in ``maintenance`` as guarding logic to prevent orphaning Neutron Virtual Interfaces (VIFs) will be overriden.
+      baremetal node is not in ``maintenance`` as guarding logic to prevent orphaning Neutron Virtual Interfaces (VIFs) will be overridden.

 .. _enrollment-scheduling: